Our Team

 ×

-Cath SmithPastoral Worker and Circuit Administrator Pastoral worker at Aspley and Ravensworth Road Methodist Churches Born in Sheffield, Cath remains a Yorkshire ‘Gal’ at heart despite living in the East Midlands since starting at Leicester University in 1983.
+Cath SmithCircuit Administrator Born in Sheffield, Cath remains a Yorkshire ‘Gal’ at heart despite living in the East Midlands since starting at Leicester University in 1983.
 She met her husband Nigel there and they have been blessed with two grown up children and a new daughter-in-law.
 Cath feels that she is now at that point of life where she learns more from her children than they learn from her!
-Part of the Methodist Church all her life it was a huge privilege to begin working for the church in 2014, firstly as circuit administrator and also in the last two years as a church pastoral worker.
+Part of the Methodist Church all her life it was a huge privilege to begin working for the church in 2014 as circuit administrator.
 To her great surprise*, Cath was accredited as a local preacher in 2014.
-Cath always seeks to bring people closer to God, whether that is through different forms of worship or walking alongside them in their pastoral need. (*Editor's note: though no-one else's!) |
+Cath sees her role as taking some of the burden of administration away from staff and local churches, freeing them up to bring God's Kingdom to this corner of Nottingham. (*Editor's note: though no-one else's!) |

 Marc Williamson